p-shekhar/ALPS/README.md

 And various other foundational functions on which these higher level functions are built.

-In case of any doubts or problems contact me directly at: prashant.shekhar@tufts.edu
+In case of any doubts or problems contact me directly at: shekharp.erau@gmail.com